-Here are steps involved in finding Synonymous Names using data janitors:
+Here are steps involved in finding Synonymous Entity Names using data janitors:

 1).
 An object representing (or describing) an entity is identified from the repository.
 It can be identified by a unique object ID and defined by the collection of facts associated with that object ID.

-2) The repository might contain a number of source documents associated with an object.
+2) The repository might contain several source documents associated with an object.
 These are documents from which one or more facts about the object was extracted.